nav52/python-demo/README.md

-# python-demo
+# Python-Know-How

-Demo for Python scripting and usecases
+Demo repository to understand Python and its usecases

+#### Requirements
+- Python 3.7+
+- IDE
+- Git

+#### Libraries needed
+- IPython   (Required to run the Jupyter Notebooks)
+- Jupyter   (Required to run the Jupyter Notebooks)